 It is not possible to predict how much or how quickly creosote will form in the chimney.
-It is formation is determined.
+It is important, therefore, to check the build-up in the chimney monthly until the rate of creosote formation is determined.
 Even if creosote forms slowly in the system, the chimney should be cleaned and inspected at least once each year.

 Establish a routine for the fuel, wood burner and firing technique.
 Check daily for creosote build-up until experience shows how often you need to clean to be safe.

 Be aware that the hotter the fire the less creosote is deposited, and weekly cleaning may be necessary in mild weather even though monthly cleaning may be enough in the coldest months.

 Contact your local municipal or provincial fire authority for information on how to handle a chimney fire.
 Have a clearly understood plan to handle a chimney fire.